Introducing Hugh Fletcher, Digital Business Consultant

-We caught up with Hugh Fletcher, our new Digital Business Consultant at Salmon and discussed his past experience at Audi, his insights into digitisation and what he is looking forward to most working at Salmon…
+We caught up with Hugh Fletcher, our new Digital Business Consultant at Salmon, a Wunderman Commerce Company, and discussed his past experience at Audi, his insights into digitisation and what he is looking forward to most working at Salmon…

 So Hugh, welcome!
 Tell us a bit about yourself, what were you up to before you joined Salmon?

 Well, I was at Volkswagen Group for about 11 years since joining on their Graduate Training Scheme in 2004.
 Over that time I had a number of roles across marketing and digital.
 About six years ago I became Audi’s digital marketing director.
 I led the development of Audi’s web, mobile and social sites as well as content production and strategy.
 In the final few years of my time at Audi, my focus was primarily digital business transformation, and looking at what the future of digital holds for automotive manufacturers.

 Very cool!
 So what is your new role at Salmon?

 I have joined the team to work as a digital business consultant under Neil Stewart our CEO, with the main aim of bringing a Client-side view to how we help our Clients.
 Namely, this is about understanding Client-side culture, pressures, strategic requirements and communications.
 This understanding will help Salmon to develop better strategies for our Clients, to advise them on organisational change brought about by digital, and to consult more appropriately on digital ecommerce innovations.

 Well having been at Audi, I was actually a client of Salmon’s for many years, working with Salmon as a strategic digital partner.